Bothire-Agent-Marketplace/omni-mcp/docs/ARCHITECTURE.md

 - **Health Checking**: The `ServerManager` periodically polls the `/health` endpoint of each MCP server to ensure it's online and ready to accept requests.
 Unhealthy servers are taken out of the routing pool.
+- **Organization-Based Routing**: The gateway validates JWT tokens from Clerk and queries the database to determine which MCP servers each organization can access.
+Only authorized requests are routed.
 - **Capability Routing**: The gateway knows which "capabilities" (e.g., `tools/call` for `linear_search`) each MCP server provides.
 When a request arrives, it looks at the requested method and routes it to the appropriate, healthy server.